MaikDulle/MaikDulle.github.io/_posts/2022-08-14-Zombies-in-Bremen-SIR.md

     stands for REMOVED zombies and describes the number of zombies eliminanted by non-infected individuals

-Further the model included the two parameters beta and gamma.
+Further, the model included the two parameters beta and gamma.
 Beta describes the infection rate (how quickly the infection is spreading) and gamma describes zombie death/elimination rate.
 For the next model I used a beta of 0.3 and a gamma of 0.05 (since not everybody is a natural